 2. Go for an invigorating beach run or coastal wander

-Our little country is wrapped in thousands upon thousands of miles of coastline and if you’re reading this in Scotland, it’s quite possible you live close to some of it.
+Our country is wrapped in thousands upon thousands of miles of coastline and if you’re reading this in Scotland, it’s quite possible you live close to some of it.
 Pick up the pace with a walk or jog along one of our beautiful beaches.
 Why not choose a beach or coastal stroll that you’ve never done before?
 Or perhaps a quiet spot away from the crowds so you can have the whole stretch of sand to yourself.

-3. Practice the art of being still
+3. Practice the art of yoga

 Let your senses enjoy the sights, sounds and state of calm beside a loch or waterfall.
 Take your mat and do some yoga practice or quiet mindful meditation in amongst the nature.
 If you’ve been practicing inside your bedroom for the last few months, a beautiful Scottish view will be a refreshing new vantage point.